Aeknasd145/basic-chatbot/README.md

 # Basic Chatbot
 Basic chatbot, created with the help of Chat GPT-4

+# How To Install
+- Just download the whole file and upload to your server and don't forget to change db connect file path from /app/saveChatLog.php

 # Features
 - Add default questions and aswers